U.S. Internet providers hit with tougher rules, plan challenges

 The shift gives the FCC more authority to police various types of deals between providers such as Comcast Corp (CMCSA.O) and content companies such as Netflix Inc (NFLX.O) to ensure they are just and reasonable for consumers and competitors.

-Internet providers will be banned from blocking or slowing any traffic and from striking deals with content companies, known as paid prioritization, for smoother delivery of traffic to consumers.
+Internet providers will be banned from blocking or slowing any traffic and from striking deals with content companies, known as paid prioritisation, for smoother delivery of traffic to consumers.

 The FCC also expands its oversight power to so-called interconnection deals, in which content companies pay broadband providers to connect with their networks.
 The FCC would review complaints on a case-by-case basis.